SaraGinsburg/our-family-frontend/dev-log.md

 kindWordForm - DONE
 myKindWords - DONE

+change to_who to who - DONE
+create a drop down for who

+##7/22
+create a drop down for who
+ensure that all is functioning well: form updates, can save form, can update entry can delete entry

+enlarge text input area

 ##QUESTIONS TO TC:
   -in components/users did not allow a <div> in the return. why? const Users = props => {